 It is also a remarkable landmark for married couples; the chapel held so many wedding events since it was established in 1995.

-Caleruega creates so much divine memories—my first stay was during a 3-day retreat back in college and has since been coming over to spiritually freshen up.
+Caleruega creates divine memories—my first stay was during a 3-day retreat back in college and has since been coming over to spiritually freshen up.
 We visited just recently to give our thanks to the many blessings granted to our family.

 - For inquiries, please email firstname.lastname@example.org or call +639218304226